FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 -----

-# Key Principles of Genomic control
+# Key Principles of Genomic Control

 - Most SNPs are expected not associated with the trait.
 - If many SNPs show inflated test statistics $\rightarrow$ evidence of stratification.